Bonf6059/ISA-Medieval/README.md

 # Next update

+- Add petrification grenades if sir van beasts and monsters is installed
+- Add new medicines

+# Old updates

+27/10/2025
-- Change materials for Criopyrinth stuff using only steel instead of stuffable because IDK how to fix the mask
+- Changed materials for Criopyrinth stuff using only metallic instead of stony because IDK how to fix the mask
+- Added toughts to various foods
+- Changed texture for fermenting barrel (from the framework)
+- Tidied up the code of various things

+26/10/2025
+- Added fire pots grenades
+- Changed texture for chemfuel